-Short-term investments consist of a simple interest guaranteed income certificate held with a Schedule 1 Canadian bank.
+Short-term investments consist of a simple interest guaranteed income certificates held with Schedule 1 Canadian banks.
 Investments are measured at amortized cost.
 The carrying amount of investments approximates fair market value due to the short-term maturity of these instruments.